dataArtisans/flink-training-web/dataSet/1-handsOn.md

 ### 2. Implement the Mail Count exercise

-In the [hands-on session of Lesson 2]({{ site.baseurl }}/devSetup/handsOn.html) you generated a Flink Maven quickstart project and imported it into your IDE.
-The quickstart project contains a class called `Job`.
+In the [setup guide]({{ site.baseurl }}/devEnvSetup.html) you generated a Flink Maven quickstart project and imported it into your IDE.
+The quickstart project contains a class called `BatchJob`.
 This class can be used as a template for all programming exercises.

 Please follow the instructions of the [Mail Count exercise]({{ site.baseurl }}/exercises/mailCount.html) which includes a detailed task description, implementation hints, and links to reference solutions in Java and Scala.